JCSMP Best Practices

 The application acknowledgment piggybacks on the transport acknowledgment for the delivery from the client application to the event broker.
 And the event broker only releases further messages once it receives the acknowledgment.

-Therefore, while setting max-delivered-unacked-msgs-per-flow to 1 will ensure that messages are delivered to the client application one at a time, if the AD window size is not 1, then condition 1 will not be immediately fulfilled.
-This will result in a reception delay variation since the API will only send the acknowledgment after condition 2 is fulfilled, and is therefore not consistent with the expected end-to-end message receipt delivery delay.
+to 1 will ensure that messages are delivered to the client application one at a time, if the assured delivery window size is not 1, then condition 1 will not be immediately fulfilled.
+This can result in a reception delay variation because the API only sends the acknowledgment after condition 2 is fulfilled.
+This is inconsistent with the expected end-to-end message receipt delivery delay.
+To avoid this, the event broker informs the API of the endpoint's max-delivered-unacked-msgs-per-flow

-Refer to Configuring Max Permitted Number of Delivered Unacked Messages for instructions on how to configure max-delivered-unacked-msgs-per-flow on queues.
+Refer to Configuring Max Permitted Number of Delivered Unacked Messages for instructions on how to configure max-delivered-unacked-msgs-per-flow

 Setting Temporary Endpoint Spool Size